Pulkith/StakedSocial/README.md

 ## How it's Made
 The base app was made through a Celo-templated version of Farcaster, which made it much easier to work with and deploy the app!
 We used XMTP for all the chat-messaging between friends, managing friend groups, and a little bit with agents.
 We used facial landmarking (YOLO v7) and embedding (EigenFace) for the computer-vision-based verification and image extraction.
 The agentic workflow was built with simple tool calls through OpenAI (gpt 5 with minimal).
 We used Pyth for the nondeterminism in the casino and degen modes for a little bit more fun, and it let it be in a way where the user can confirm there's no foul play happening with how the randomness is done!
 Used HardHat for testing and deploying the contracts on-chain.

+For more details on the optimization done for latency and performance, take a look at [the detailed README around Optimistic Messaging](https://github.com/Pulkith/StakedSocial/tree/main)

 ## To Run
 A new Celo blockchain project